walkenho/walkenho.github.io/_posts/2019-01-14-interpolating-time-series-p1-pandas.md

 ## Interpolation

-Since we want to interpolate for each house separately, we need to group our data by 'house' before we can use the $resample()$ function with the option 'D' to resample the data to daily frequency.
+Since we want to interpolate for each house separately, we need to group our data by 'house' before we can use the *resample()* function with the option 'D' to resample the data to daily frequency.

 The next step is then to use mean-filling, forward-filling or backward-filling to determine how the newly generated grid is supposed to be filled.

 ### mean()
-Since we are strictly upsampling, using the .mean() method, all missing read values are filled with NaNs:
+Since we are strictly upsampling, using the *mean()* method, all missing read values are filled with NaNs:

 ```python